in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 This page offers a clear, practical comparison to help you understand how traditional biofeedback and quantum biofeedback differ, and when each may be a better fit.

-Traditional biofeedback works by measuring specific physiological signals and helping you learn to influence them consciously.
+Traditional biofeedback measures specific physiological signals and teaches you how to influence them through practice and awareness.

-Traditional biofeedback focuses on learning and building self-regulation skills over time.
+Traditional biofeedback is centered on learning and developing self-regulation skills through practice over time.

-During a session, the system introduces very low-level frequency inputs and observes how the body responds in real time.
-These responses help highlight patterns of strain, compensation, or reduced adaptability across different systems.
+Instead of measuring a single physiological signal, the system introduces very low-level frequency inputs and observes how the body responds to them in real time.

 In simple terms, traditional biofeedback teaches the person to regulate the body, while quantum biofeedback supports the body in restoring its own regulation.